-Agnese Toniutti, pianist specialized in contemporary and 20th Century music, graduated from the Conservatory of Udine and with full marks from the Conservatory of Venice, where she studied with Giorgio Lovato and discussed a thesis on Giacinto Scelsi.
-She also specialized in piano and chamber music and attended masterclasses with François-Joel Thiollier, Massimiliano Damerini, Lya De Barberiis and Pamela Mia Paul.
+Agnese Toniutti is an Italian pianist and independent researcher specialized in contemporary and 20th Century music.
+She studied with G. Lovato, graduating with full marks from Conservatory of Venice with a thesis on Giacinto Scelsi.
+She also specialized in piano and chamber music and attended masterclasses with F.-J. Thiollier, M. Damerini, L. De Barberiis and P. M. Paul.

 Her interest in Giacinto Scelsi’s music is expressed through both performance and research, during piano recitals and seminars dedicated to the composer.
 On 8th January 2019 – Scelsi’s date of birth – she performed a recital at Isabella Scelsi Foundation in Rome.
 A tour in the USA, including lectures and performances on Scelsi’s music, took place in February 2019.
 From 2015 to the present, she has been delivering seminars and lecture-recitals in Conservatories of music and at Universities in Italy and Germany while regularly performing Scelsi’s music.
 In 2019, at “Le voci dell’inchiesta Documentary Film Festival”, she introduced at the piano The first motion of the immovable, documentary film dedicated to Scelsi and directed by Sebastiano D’Ayala Valva, winner at Amsterdam International Documentary Film Festival and Torino Film Festival.